 With everyone who walks through our doors, we want to help them see that there are different ways to look at life.
 We show them there are different opportunities and there are people who feel the way they feel so they are not alone.
 We give them a tool belt full of skills so they can lead healthy lives in their communities.

-In our Resilience Center, we are teaching kids about brain science; what is going on in their brain when they’re beginning to get angry or scared or sad.
+In our Resilience Center, we are teaching kids about brain development and the science behind it; what is going on in their brain when they’re beginning to get angry or scared or sad.
 We’re teaching coping skills and using virtual reality to help connect with them in new and exciting ways.
 Our treatment is trauma-informed which helps to treat the individual and their experiences but also includes their family and home environment on how to help.

 We see 99 percent of youth successfully completing treatment during a typical stay.
 We have the experts and capacity to help children and families in crisis and help them immediately.
 To that point, we do have 100 percent success with treatment, but some youth need a little more time and don’t fall into that data window of a typical treatment stay.
 We’re talking about people’s lives here so we have to have 100 percent all the time.
 I’m proud of our outcomes, and I want to continue providing the best care for our clients.